Dan and Farris Wilks

-Dan Howard Wilks and Farris Cullen Wilks, also known as the Wilks Brothers, are American petroleum industry businessmen.
+Daniel Howard Wilks (born 1955 or 1956) and Farris Cullen Wilks (born 1951 or 1952), are American petroleum industry businessmen.
 Sons of a bricklayer, the brothers established Wilks Masonry in 1995.
 They went on to found an early hydraulic fracking company, Frac Tech, in 2002, and eventually became billionaires.
-In 2011 they sold their 70% interest in Frac Tech for $3.5 billion.
+In 2011, they sold their 70% interest in Frac Tech for $3.5 billion.
 They reside in Cisco, Texas.

-They are major investors in and funders of conservative causes, including The Daily Wire, PragerU, and the 2016 presidential campaign of Senator Ted Cruz.
+They are major investors in and funders of conservative causes, including The Daily Wire and PragerU.

 Personal lives

 Early lives

-The brothers are sons of Myrtle and Voy Wilks of Cisco in Eastland County, east of Abilene, Texas.
+The brothers are sons of Myrtle and Gwyn Voy Wilks (went by his middle name) of Cisco in Eastland County, east of Abilene, Texas.
 When the brothers were born, their father worked as a bricklayer and the family was destitute; the brothers once slept in a goat shed.

-Assembly of Yahweh (7th day)
+Assembly of Yahweh

-In 1947 Voy and Myrtle Wilks along with Myrtle's father Charles Fenter were disfellowshipped from the Churches of Christ and founded a church which was at first called simply “A Church of Christ.”
-The church is not Christian, believing that Yahweh is the only god and that Jesus (called Yahushua) is a separate entity.
-In early 1952 Charles restricted communion to once a year rather than weekly and moved worship from Sunday to Saturday.
-The Fenters and Wilkses along with a few other families left the congregation and began to meet in private homes.
-When Charles died in May 1952, Voy took over the congregation and the couple and their five children continued to live at the home of Charles’ widow, Annie.
+In 1947, a group of parishioners from the Ramsey Church of Christ were disfellowshipped after a doctrinal dispute; these members included Charlie Fenter and his son-in-law Voy Wilks.
+The new group founded a church in De Leon, TX called “A Church of Christ.”
+In 1952, Charlie Fenter separated from that church, and created a congregation which today calls itself the Assembly of Yahweh.
+The Assembly of Yahweh is not trinitarian and does not adhere to Nicene Christianity; the Assembly believes that "Yahweh is One, the heavenly Father alone," but recognizes Jesus, whom they call Yahshua, as "His Son, the Messiah" and "our King, Messiah, Mediator, and High Priest."
+The Assembly is seventh-day Sabbatarian.

+Fenter died in May 1952, and Voy Wilks took over the congregation.
+Voy Wilks is listed as the "Founder" of the Assembly of Yahweh on their website.

 In 1962 they adopted the name Church of God (7th day) (not to be confused with Church of God (Seventh-Day)); in 1982 the church became the Assembly of Yahweh (7th day).
 Currently the Assembly of Yahweh (7th day) is a conservative Jews for Jesus-type congregation.
 It teaches that "the true religion is Jewish (not a Gentile religion)" and its members celebrate the Old Testament holidays rather than those related to the New Testament.
 The congregation considers the Old Testament historically and scientifically accurate.
 The congregation considers homosexuality and abortion to be crimes.